-Artist’s Statement: The three pieces of art donated to ImaginOn come from a larger exhibition and book called The Backbone Alphabet.
+Artist’s Statement: The letter pieces of art donated to ImaginOn come from a larger exhibition and book called The Backbone Alphabet.
 First of all, they express my deep love affair with alphabetical letters – their shapes, fonts, and graphic design; secondly, I find it wonderfully mysterious how an arbitrary shape attached to a meaningless sound can express most of what we know and imagine.
 From our first encounters when we are children, the alphabet increasingly supports our lives in U.S. culture.
 How appropriate that we, also, have 26 vertebrae to support our bodies! - Martin Settle

 Local artist David Thayer French, was commissioned in April of 2013 to paint this rendering of ImaginOn, the Joe & Joan Martin Center.

 David was listening to a certain audio book for inspiration when he painted the night sky.
 It starts with the sentence "Call me Ishamel."